Playtech (LON:PTEC) Trading 10.2% Higher – Should You Buy?

 Wall Street Analyst Weigh In

-A number of research firms recently weighed in on PTEC.
-Jefferies Financial Group cut shares of Playtech to a “hold” rating and dropped their price objective for the stock from GBX 405 to GBX 240 in a report on Tuesday, November 25th.
-Deutsche Bank Aktiengesellschaft cut their price target on Playtech from GBX 433 to GBX 390 and set a “buy” rating on the stock in a report on Friday, January 23rd.
+PTEC has been the subject of several research reports.
+Deutsche Bank Aktiengesellschaft reduced their price target on shares of Playtech from GBX 433 to GBX 390 and set a “buy” rating for the company in a research report on Friday, January 23rd.
+Jefferies Financial Group cut shares of Playtech to a “hold” rating and reduced their target price for the company from GBX 405 to GBX 240 in a report on Tuesday, November 25th.

 Playtech Company Profile